 - Unavailable capital contributions sub-account

 As an alternative, there can also be a further sub-division of the evidence accounts for presentation purposes, which is more closely linked to the presentation of equity on the balance sheet in the balance sheet classification scheme under Section 224 paragraph 3 UGB (e.g. nominal capital sub-account, tied-up and non-tied up capital reserves sub-account, statutory and non-tied up retained profit, net profit sub-account).

 A surrogate capital sub-account and a loan capital sub-account must also be kept, where necessary, independently of the evidence accounts outlined above.

 The evidence account must be attached to the annual tax declaration.
-The new rules apply first and foremost to capital repayments and declared dividends which took place after 31 December 2015.

 All Austrian corporations which have capital contributions in the tax sense are affected by potential capital repayments.
 Thus, ownerless corporations or associations could be affected if they issue surrogate capital.